stcucufa/miRCo-engine/README.md

 Copy the [game template](https://github.com/clairefro/miRCo-engine/tree/main/game-template) `your-game` into `/games` in local development, which has boiler templates.

-Run server locally with `npm run dev` and navigate to http://localhost:3000/?game=your-game to iterate on your game only
+Run a special game-dev server with`npm run game-dev` to iterate on your game only and bypass the start splash screen.

 The `manifest.json` file declares game metadata and registers assets and instructions